 The procedure has gained enormous popularity in recent years and has become one of the fastest-growing groups of cosmetic plastic surgeries for a range of reasons.
 These delicate procedures including labiaplasty are safe, effective and leave female patients extremely pleased with the aesthetic results and confident in intimate scenarios.
 While some women go for labiaplasty to simply get a neat and more symmetrical appearance, many times, females choose the procedure as a result of long physical discomfort, to deal with the effects of childbirth, and to increase sexual pleasure and intimacy.

-A clitoral hood reduction method involves making two bilateral incisions on both side of the hood and the prepuce tissues covering the clitoris are retracted and minimized.
-A CO2 laser is used in the process which minimizes thermal effect and risk of bleeding.
+A clitoral hood reduction method involves making two bilateral incisions on both sides of the hood and the prepuce tissues covering the clitoris are retracted and minimized.
+The CO2 laser is used in the process which minimizes thermal effect and risk of bleeding.
 Dissolvable sutures are used to tie up the incisions which dissolve in four to six weeks.
 Patients get light local sedation for the method.

 The CO2 laser leaves behind small laser patches that treat the skin in the desired way.
 This laser has numerous benefits and advantages.
 In this treatment, the topmost layer of the skin is targeted with CO2 ( Carbon Dioxide ) and ultra pulse beam radiation which remove the aged, wrinkled and damaged cells of the skin.
 One small area is treated at one time in order to surface a small amount of area with concentrated patches, as per the requirement.
 One small patch of the skin is infused with microscopic CO2 laser patches, promoting new collagen fabrication in the tissue below the treated skin.
 The blood vessels, nerve fibers or nerve endings are not damaged or affected in the treatment.